The Future of Herbal Medicines Within Modern Society

 a) Unlicensed herbal remedies

-At the moment most herbal remedies within the UK are unlicensed as they are exempt from holding a product licence or marketing authorisation as per the exemption outlined in Section 12 of the Medicines Act 1968.
+At the moment most herbal remedies within the UK are unlicensed as they are exempt from holding a product license or marketing authorization as per the exemption outlined in Section 12 of the Medicines Act 1968.

 b) Registered traditional herbal medicines